loganchaffee/eml-to-hmtl-converter/README.md

 ### About
 This tool is built with eml-parser
-Takes a folder of .eml files and converts the entire folder to html files.
+This tool takes a folder of .eml files and converts the entire folder to html files.

 ### How to use:
 1. Install dependencies